danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

 7 |`&&`             |Left
 8 |<code>&#124;&#124;</code>             |Left

-#### Functions
+#### JSONPath Functions

-The input to a function is a JSONPath expression.
+The input to a JSONPath function is a JSONPath expression.
 The output is a JSON value.

 Function|Description|Result|Example
 ----------|--------|-------|---